ph4r05/remote-card/README.md

 Wraps physically connected JavaCards and virtual JCardSim cards behind REST and WebSocket interface.
 Enables to connect multiple JavaCards on one host and access them remotely on a different host.
+Project also integrates with [VSmartCard](http://frankmorgner.github.io/vsmartcard/virtualsmartcard/README.html) so Android NFC phone can be used as a card reader.

 The project contains 3 main parts:
 - Server part connects to the cards and provides API via REST and WebSocket interface.